HenriqueNPinho/FEUP-ESOF/docs/ArchitectureAndDesign.md

 The need to coordinate , manipulate, and handles input from users interactions :

-    Controller : The controller's main function is to mediate the interaction between the model and the view.
-It takes user or view inputs into account and creates the correct outputs by interacting with the Model that responds as intended.
+    Controller : The controller's main function is to mediate the interaction between the Model and the View.
+It takes user or View inputs into account and creates the correct outputs by interacting with the Model that responds as intended.

     Example: update the number of tickets taken, cancellation by a user